 Days 5 to 8 – A Little Bit of Art & Food and a Lot of Spontaneity

 During the next few days, while Euben was working, I went around London City.
-There was a day that Kim accompanied me to do my errands, a.k.a. shopping.
+There was a day that Kim, my favourite niece, accompanied me to do my errands, a.k.a. shopping.
 We went to Harrods and to lots of other shops along Oxford Street.
 We also had a good Italian lunch at Caffe Concerto in Knightsbridge.
-I must say it was good to connect with young people these days, they have so much wisdom and ideas just like my 18-yr old niece, Kim.
+I enjoyed going around with Kim.
+I must say it was good to connect with young people these days, they have so much wisdom and ideas just like my 18-yr old niece.

 On most mornings, I had early breakfast with Euben before I wander around, sometimes aimlessly.
 Aimlessly felt good and relaxing and liberating.

 I didn’t have an itinerary so I just trusted my feet and the Tube (London’s underground train) to take me somewhere nice.
-They first took me to Trafalgar Square – to The National Gallery.
-Oh that became my favourite place on this trip.
+They first took me to Trafalgar Square– to The National Gallery.
+Oh that became my favourite place during this trip.
 I went there twice!
-I love looking at paintings especially those painted hundreds of years ago.
+I love looking at paintings.
 I remember I was very excited as I waited for the gallery doors to open because I knew I was just a few steps away to seeing the Sunflowers of van Gogh.

 Yups those crabs were also his.
 You’ll know they’re his just by looking at those thick brush strokes.

 That was his pipe on the chair.
-Van Gogh smoked and drank coffee during his time.
-But he couldn’t afford those.
-His brother sent him money for those things and for his art materials.
+Van Gogh smoked and drank coffee all the time.
+He couldn’t afford those but he was lucky to have a brother who’d send him money for those things and for his art materials.
 During his lifetime, he only managed to sell one painting, The Red Vineyard, which is currently in a museum in Russia.
+Like many other painters, his works became more valuable after his death.

-The next paintings were some of Claude Monet’s works.
+The next paintings were some of the works of Claude Monet.

-I can’t remember if I saw other of Rembrandt’s works in the gallery, but this was the only I got a picture of.
+I can’t remember if I saw other works of Rembrandt in the gallery, but this was the only one I got a picture of.

 There were a few Michaelangelo paintings in the gallery and this was one of them.